GiulianoDiGiuseppe/Python-Projects/README.md

 # Projects
 1. simple manipulation of string written by terminal
-2. You write the pronvincia and the program takes longitude and latitude by provincia.json and uses API of OpenMeteo to determine temperature and other...
+2. You write the provincia and the program takes longitude and latitude by provincia.json and uses API of OpenMeteo to determine temperature and other...
 3. The program takes 2 random artists with ID between 0 to 100 and question who have more fans or write more album
 4. Analysis of the death of famous people between 1992 to 2022 by Wikipedia.
 Step:
     - Use API to take information from Wikipedia